-The deadline to enter the awards is 27 February 2018 but architects can save money by getting in early.
-Discounted fees are available for entries submitted by 13 February 2018.
+The deadline to enter the awards is 21 February 2019 but you can save money by getting in early.
+Discounted fees are available for entries submitted by 7 February 2019.

 Enter the Awards

-The entry process for the RSUA Design Awards 2018 will be completely online via the RIBA’s Awards portal.
-Click here to find out full details of the entry process and to start preparing your submission.
+The entry process for the RSUA Design Awards 2019 will be completely online via the RIBA’s Awards portal.
+Click here to find out full details of the entry process and to start your submission.

 The Gala Evening for the Awards is traditionally one of the highlights of the year and an occasion not to be missed.
 It will be held on Friday 17th May 2019 at the Ulster Museum, Belfast.
 This building – a rare example of 20th-century architecture of international repute – was designed by the London office of Francis Pym from 1963 with the integral assistance of Portaferry man Paddy Lawson.
 The extension went on to win a RIBA award in 1972.